 Donate Now »

-Find a ProgramBook a speaking engagement, bring the SOARS performance and training, or sponsor a Girl/Friends, BROTHERS, or Fi/Zanmi workshop to learn how to end sexual violence in your college, community, or high school.
+Find a ProgramBook a speaking engagement, bring the SOARS performance and training, or sponsor a Girl/Friends lecture to empower, to educate a new generation to use arts to end gender based violence in their college, community, or high school.

 More Details »

 School of the Art Institute of Chicago (SAIC) Graduate Students in Art Therapy Will Present The Art of Connection.
 A Long Walk Home’s Art Therapist, Marline Johnson is a featured artist.

 Location: Sullivan Galleries School of the Art Institute of Chicago, 33 South State Street, 7th floor Chicago, IL.
 Open to the Public

 Congressional Briefing, “Unlocking Opportunity for African American Girls”: Panelist Co-Founders Scheherazade Tillet, Monique Morris, Kimberly Bryant.
 Remarks by Senator Kirsten Gillibrand, Congresswoman Yvette D Clarke, Sherriyln.